Working Regulations in the Netherlands, the country with the best work-life balance

 - the percentage of employees working 50 hours or more per week

-Dutch companies are aware of the benefits of a good work-life balance.
-It is very unusual for their employees to work long overtime hours.
-The standard full-time work week is 38 hours, most full time employees work 36 – 40 hours per week.
+As mentioned, Dutch companies are aware of the benefits of a good work-life balance.
+The standard full-time work week is 38 hours, whereas most full time employees work 36 – 40 hours per week, and it is very unusual for employees to work long overtime hours.

 After working more than 5,5 hours, Dutch employees are entitled to a 30-minute unpaid break, which can be split into two 15-minute breaks.

-Dutch employees can once a year apply for the adjustment of their working hours or working location in the form of:
+Dutch employees can once a year apply for an adjustment of their working hours or working location in the form of:

 If the proposed arrangement poses no risk of any harmful consequences for the company, the employer should always allow it.